 Assistive listening devices help bring hearing ability and comprehension much closer to that of the quality of sound for those without hearing impairments.
 With these different systems, the quality of life and sound advances further impacting people’s overall enjoyment and personal safety.

-Without a doubt, these assistive listening devices for the hearing impaired have a huge impact on enjoyment levels, which is one of the reasons why they are so important!
+Without a doubt, these wireless assistive listening devices for the hearing impaired have a huge impact on enjoyment levels, which is one of the reasons why they are so important!
 And the fact that ADA standards have been improved to require assistive listening devices to be accessible at any venue where audio is a primary function is a big step towards supporting those with hearing impairments.

-As accommodations continue to improve, assistive listening devices are made more available making daily life tasks easier and more enjoyable.
+As accommodations continue to improve, wireless assistive listening devices are made more available making daily life tasks easier and more enjoyable.
 This can include:

 - Participating in conversation during a family gathering, work function, or dinner with friends